What is the Cheapest Way to Travel Long Distance in Japan?

 Cheap Long Distance Highway Bus

 For the longest time, the bus has been one of the strongest options when it comes to cheap long-distance transportation in Japan.
 Popular routes such as Tokyo-Osaka can be covered for as low as under 3,000 yen; in some cases, they even reach locations that aren’t easily accessible by train.
 Also, there’s the possibility of booking overnight trips, which is a great option to take advantage of the long travel hours while saving on accommodation.
+If you are a heavy sleeper like me, who can comfortably sleep anywhere, this is your best option.
 For instance, the mentioned route takes around 7-8 hours, so we can just sleep during the trip and take advantage of an early start the following day.
 All buses have comfortable reclining seats and outlets, and some of them may come equipped with a toilet.
-And for the greatest bang for your buck, there’s even an option to get unlimited rides for 3, 5, or 7 days!
-You can check more information on their website from the link below.
+And for the greatest bang for your buck, there’s even an option to get unlimited rides for 3, 5 o 7 days!

 Japan’s extensive network of regular and high-speed trains is one of the greatest wonders of the country.
 Fast, clean, and reliable, the trip itself can be one of the highlights of our experience in Japan.
 We can either go for a slow-paced trip with local trains or quickly hop from one major city to another in the blink of an eye aboard one of their famous shinkansen.
 And although this option may not seem exactly affordable when checking prices for long trips, there are plenty of convenient train passes that will allow us to travel long distances at a fraction of the price: